Effective 2024 Planning for a 401(k) Plan Sponsor

 Easier Employee Withdrawals

 New SECURE 2.0 provisions allow workers to withdraw up to $1,000 from their savings penalty-free to meet personal or family emergencies.
-Employees can repay the withdrawal over three years, but are not required to.
+Only one withdrawal is allowed per year and employees have the option to repay the withdrawal over three years, but are not required to.

-Similarly, an employee affected by domestic violence can withdraw up to $10,000, or 50% of their account balance, without incurring a tax penalty.
+Similarly, an employee affected by domestic violence can withdraw the lesser of $10,000 or, or 50% of their account balance, without incurring a tax penalty.
 This provision also includes a three-year repayment period.

 Participants affected by natural disasters can withdraw up to $22,000 penalty-free.
 The amount taken must be repaid within three years, or the participant can pay taxes on a non-repaid distribution over three years.

-For plan administrators, the penalty-free feature of these provisions reduces the need to calculate and assess the 10% excise tax typically associated with early withdrawals.
+For plan administrators, the penalty-free feature of these provisions reduces the need to calculate and assess the 10% additional tax typically associated with early withdrawals.

 To understand potential 401(k) plan audit implications going forward, contact us.